Tunguska event: Asteroid or comet

 The chief difficulty in the asteroid hypothesis is that a stony object should have produced a large crater where it struck the ground, but no such crater has been found.
-It has been hypothesised that the passage of the asteroid through the atmosphere caused pressures and temperatures to build up to a point where the asteroid abruptly disintegrated in a huge explosion.
+It has been hypothesised that the asteroid's passage through the atmosphere caused pressures and temperatures to build up to a point where the asteroid abruptly disintegrated in a huge explosion.
 The destruction would have to have been so complete that no remnants of substantial size survived, and the material scattered into the upper atmosphere during the explosion would have caused the skyglows.
 Models published in 1993 suggested that the stony body would have been about 60 m across, with physical properties somewhere between an ordinary chondrite and a carbonaceous chondrite.
 Typical carbonaceous chondrite substance tends to be dissolved with water rather quickly unless it is frozen.

-Christopher Chyba and others have proposed a process whereby a stony meteorite could have exhibited the behaviour of the Tunguska impactor.
-Their models show that when the forces opposing a body's descent become greater than the cohesive force holding it together, it blows apart, releasing nearly all of its energy at once.
-The result is no crater, with damage distributed over a fairly wide radius, and all of the damage resulting from the thermal energy released in the blast.
+Christopher Chyba and others have proposed a process whereby a stony asteroid could have exhibited the Tunguska impactor's behaviour.
+Their models show that when the forces opposing a body's descent become greater than the cohesive force holding it together, it blows apart, releasing nearly all its energy at once.
+The result is no crater, with damage distributed over a fairly wide radius, and all the damage resulting from the thermal energy the blast releases.

-Three-dimensional numerical modelling of the Tunguska impact done by Utyuzhnikov and Rudenko in 2008 supports the comet hypothesis.
-According to their results, the comet matter dispersed in the atmosphere, while the destruction of the forest was caused by the shock wave.

 During the 1990s, Italian researchers, coordinated by the physicist Giuseppe Longo from the University of Bologna, extracted resin from the core of the trees in the area of impact to examine trapped particles that were present during the 1908 event.
 They found high levels of material commonly found in rocky asteroids and rarely found in comets.